The true cost of leather

 In Lalbagh, Dhaka, a leather dealer presents his freshly cleaned and sorted hides to potential customers from local tanneries.
 Dhaka, Bangladesh, 2015.
 Christian Faesecke / We Animals Media.
 Due to strict prohibitions against killing cattle in India, a black market cattle trade between India and Bangladesh has emerged.
 Indian cattle used for leather are transported from the Ganges River via regional Indian cattle markets to the border.

 Last year, the Guardian published an article titled “We are creating a material monster: the false logic of faux leather” on the perils of synthetic leathers [1].
 They are great indeed.
 Almost all faux leather is made of plastic or, in the case of vegetable-based options, are coated in plastic.
-The article, by ethical fashion consultant Tamsin Blanchard, raised a multitude of issues including the compostability of synthetic leathers (currently nil) and the way emerging nations struggle when synthetics are dumped on their shores.
+The article, by ethical fashion consultant Tamsin Blanchard, is clear and considering, raising a multitude of valid issues including the compostability of synthetic leathers (currently nil) and the way emerging nations struggle when synthetics are dumped on their shores.

 Of concern, however, to campaigners for climate, nature and animals was the article’s impact.
-Leather groups loved it, obviously.
-So, too, did those who saw it as a license to embrace animal-derived leather even more enthusiastically.
+Leather groups loved it; so, too, did those who saw it as a license to embrace animal-derived leather even more enthusiastically.
 What follows here is not a defence of faux.
 Rather, it makes the argument that both fibres are awful and pitting one against the other drains energy from core issues.

 Leather is really bad for people and planet